The AAUW Public Policy Program underscores AAUW’s mission of promoting equity for women and girls

 Submit a Letter to the Editor

-Click here for letter writing guidelines and tips from AAUW.
-(Generally speaking, to submit a letter, go to the publication’s Opinion page or click on Services for a submission form.)
+Use the letter writing tips found in the Key Resources section above.
+Generally speaking, to submit a letter, go to the publication’s Opinion page or click on Services for a submission form.

 - Twin Falls — Magic Valley Times-News